Ankita-Das/News_Summarization/README.md

 I'll be equally into this project and we'll be doing it together so enthusiastic and dedicated people are all Welcome :smiley:
 Come let's learn together.

+P.S :Download the dataset [here]https://www.kaggle.com/sunnysai12345/news-summary , then run the dataprep.py file to generate the summary.csv file as a first step!